mooncityorg/pumpfun/README.md

-# pumpfun
+# PUMPFUN
-Tools for pump.fun
+Tools for pump.fun and lists of Meme

 ## Features
 - List pumpfun tokens which to be complete